Country guides and Dispatches

 Croatia caught between LNG ambitions and abundant untapped renewable energy potential

-Croatia's coalition government continues with plans to expand gas infrastructure related to the LNG terminal that receives gas from the US on the island of Krk.
+The coalition of the centre-right HDZ and the right-wing Homeland Movement (Domovinski pokret), which formed the government after the early election in 2024, continues with plans to expand gas infrastructure related to the LNG terminal that receives gas from the US on the island of Krk.
 New nuclear ideas have also emerged, with a working group on nuclear energy established whose main goal will be to enable the construction of small modular reactors (SMRs).
 Gas and nuclear are much more the topic of conversation within the ministry of economy than the development of the renewable sources of energy.